Finding password manager apps for macOS is not an easy job.

 The navigation bar is on the left-hand side containing all the functions, and there’s a ‘+’ icon on the bottom of the screen to store your credentials.
 The app can store passwords, cards, insurance, government IDs, notes, and whatnot.

 A couple of clicks and your data is saved.
 It’s that easy!

-Users are given the option to set two-factor or multi-factor authentication to prevent unauthorized access to the vault.
+Users are given the option to set two-factor authentication or multi-factor authentication to prevent unauthorized access to the secure vault.

 In addition to this, LastPass enables you to run occasional security scans to spot weak and duplicate passwords.
 A security report and overall score indicate how secure your password database is.

-And the best part is, you can replace the weak and duplicate passwords right within the software using the in-house password generator.
+And the best part is, you can replace the weak passwords and duplicate passwords right within the software using the in-built password generator.

 The program has browser extensions, too, for almost all the major browsers like Chrome, Safari, Firefox, Microsoft Edge, and Opera.

 These browser extensions are critical in helping you auto-login to different web accounts.
-Besides this, it auto-fills web-forms and payment details with 100% precision.
+Besides this, it can autofill web-forms and payment details with 100% precision.

-I’ve been using LastPass for almost a year but never faced any issues auto-filling forms or e-commerce checkout pages.
+I’ve been using LastPass for almost a year but never faced any issues auto-filling forms for e-commerce checkout pages or online accounts.

 LastPass is an excellent option for businesses and enterprises, too.
 Business members are allowed to create shared folders for their teams and are free to add as many users as they want.